Prime Video: The 47 Best TV Shows to Watch

 May 13

 - The Kids in the Hall, season 1 premiere (2022- ) -- Comedy.
-The iconic Canadian sketch comedy troupe The Kids in the Hall returns from the dead with a reboot of their groundbreaking sketch series.
+The iconic Canadian sketch comedy troupe The Kids in the Hall returns with a reboot of their groundbreaking sketch series.

 Read more: Amazon Prime Video: The Best Movies to Watch | Everything You Need to Know to Sign Up for Amazon Prime Video